Email is one of the biggest drivers of sales around Black Friday.

 If you can’t quite see that, let me break it down.

-The best times to send Black Friday emails are:
+The best times to send Black Friday email content is:

 Here’s how an abandoned cart recovery strategy works: